I had used VueDraggable in my projects before, but only sparingly. One of the recent experiences taught me just how cool it was!

-The problem manifests itself when that drag and drop can include any and all components - so, that’s effectively modern web.
+The problem manifests itself when that drag and drop can include any and all components.
+So, that’s effectively the modern web.

-VueDraggable can make that problem go away - in a nice way.
+VueDraggable can make that problem go away in a nice way.
 You can almost drag any component to any component, and still live to tell that tale.
-Do remember though - we are not solving problem of dragging external resources (like URLs, images or text ) on to our web app, but rather dealing with the problem of moving or copying a component of our app in “some other” (hopefully happier) place.
+Do remember though - we are talking about solving the problem of dragging external resources (like URLs, images or text ) on to our app (though a few libraries do that as well), but rather dealing with the problem of moving or copying a component of our app in “some other” (hopefully happier) place.

 vuedraggable package to get started.